-- Oats is an energy food for babies as its full of good carbs that keep your baby energized throughout a day.
+- Oats are an energy food for babies as they are full of good carbs that energize your baby throughout the day.

 What are the types of oats available?

-Thick oats, takes around 50 minutes to cook.
-It is chewy after cooking and babies less likely to enjoy this type of oats because of its texture.
+Thick oats take around 50 minutes to cook.
+It is chewy after cooking, and babies are less likely to enjoy these oats because of their texture.
 Hence it's not that suitable for babies.

 Steel Cut Oats

-When oats groats are cut into pieces, they become steel-cut oats, also referred to as Irish or Scottish oats.
-Steel-cut oats have a hearty structure and available in various thickness; in general, it takes around 30 minutes to cook.
-It is ideal for making porridge and can be given to babies if it is available in your area.
+When oats groats are cut into pieces, they become steel-cut oats, also called Irish or Scottish oats.
+Steel-cut oats have a robust structure and are available in various thicknesses; generally, it takes around 30 minutes to cook.
+It is ideal for making porridge and can be given to babies if available in your area.

-When oats groats are steamed through rollers, its referred as rolled oats also called old-fashioned or whole oats.
-It is available in various sizes and thickness and highly recommended for babies.
+When oats groats are steamed through rollers, it's referred to as rolled oats, also called old-fashioned or whole oats.
+It is available in various sizes and thicknesses and is highly recommended for babies.
 In generally rolled oats takes around 15 minutes to cook.
-But some thinner rolled oats also available in the market, that may take less time.
+But some thinner rolled oats are also available in the market, which may take less time.
 Rolled oats can be used in porridge, pancakes, granola bars, cookies, muffins, and cakes.

 How to select and store Oats for Baby Food

 - Water amount and cooking time vary on the type of oats.
 Check package instructions for the cooking time before buying.

 - Read the ingredients given in the package before buying oats.
 Avoid flavored or added sugar/salt oats for baby food as they are less in nutrition.